-Note the use of the signal words

-accompanying safety messages.

-The appropriate signal word for

-using the following guidelines:
+Note the use of the signal words DANGER, WARNING, CAUTION and ATTENTION along with the accompanying safety messages.
+The appropriate signal word for each message has been selected using the following guidelines:

-each message has been selected

-ATTENTION along with the

-DANGER, WARNING, CAUTION and

 2.1 SAFETY ORIENTATION

 You are responsible for the SAFE operation and maintenance of your Mandako Storm Tillage Tool.
 Ensure that you and anyone else who will use, maintain or work around the Storm be familiar with the Safety, Operating and Maintenance procedures in this manual.